SMARTlab-Purdue/ros-tutorial-robot-control-vision/README.md

 ```

 * The ``` image_callback``` function code will utilise the ``` haarcascade_frontalface_default.xml ``` file to detect the individuals face on the compressed image it obtains as ``` ros_data ```.
 Subsequently, we will calculate the coordinates of the center of the bounding box and evaluate its distance from the center x-coordinate of the window frame (in my case it is 320 as the x-coordinate of window frame ranges from 0-640).
-Then we will convert this distance into the degree value the iroomba should rotate.
+Then we will convert this distance into the degree value the robot should rotate.
 This degree value is published over the topic ``` rotation angle ```.

 ``` bash
 def image_callback(ros_data):